 Additional CESG grants

-** These amounts are adjusted each year based on the rate of inflation.
+** These amounts are for 2013 and are adjusted each year based on the rate of inflation.

 The qualifying net income of the beneficiary’s family, for a given year, is generally the same as that used to determine eligibility for the Canada Child Tax Benefit (CCTB).